UP Deer Habitat Improvement Grant Program

 Location of residency: MichiganView website Save Need help writing this grant?

-The Deer Habitat Improvement Partnership Initiative is a grant program designed to foster productive relationships between the DNR, sportsmen's organizations, concerned citizens and other partners that produce tangible deer habitat improvement benefits and educate the public about the importance of the work and the scientific principles involved in it.
-This initiative is targeted for implementation only in the Upper Peninsula (U.P.) at this time.
+The grant program is designed to foster productive relationships between the DNR, sportsmen's organizations, concerned citizens and other partners that produce deer habitat improvement benefits and educate the public about the importance of the work and the scientific principles involved in it.
+This initiative is targeted for implementation in the Upper Peninsula.

 The broad purpose of this initiative is to develop a collaborative approach to deer habitat improvement on private land ownerships across the U.P.; there are three primary goals and expectations for this initiative.
 All projects must address these fundamental goals in order to be considered for approved funding: